marleyc05/Global-Powerplant-Data/README.md

 ## Where is this data from?
 * This data is from the [World Resources Institute](https://datasets.wri.org/dataset/globalpowerplantdatabase).
-## What cold you use this data for?
+## What could you use this data for?
 * This data could be used by environmental scientists to predict future environmental changes due to powerplant usage.
 * Individuals in the general public could also use this repository if interested in powerplants.
 ## Data Visualization